jgravois/court-dibs/README.md

 This starts the app in development mode, rebuilding assets on file changes.

-### background

-This is a simple app for making court reservations.
-A login is required to manage them, but not to view existing ones.

-passwords are not stored by the app. login links are sent via email.
+If you plan on running the app somewhere other than http://localhost:3000, you'll need to supply your own Google Maps API Key.

-### Connecting to your database
+### Connecting to your local database

-i'm not a DBA, so locally i use TablePlus
+i'm no SQL nerd. locally i use [TablePlus](https://tableplus.com/)

 Database path: .../court-dibs/prisma/sqlite.db

-# more info
+# credits

 https://remix.run/resources/indie-stack#quickstart